 If you miss your deadline, UCAS will decline the offer on your behalf.
 If this happens, you’ll need to contact our Admissions team and UCAS as soon as possible.

 There are a number of key dates in the UCAS application calendar.
-The equal considerations deadline for 2024/25 is on January 31st.
-30th June 2024 is the deadline for the receipt of applications with choices.
-Applications received after this date automatically go into Clearing, which closes on 21st October 2024.
+The equal considerations deadline for 2026/27 Entry is on 14th January 2026.
+The main cycle deadline is 30th June 2026.
+Applications received after this date automatically go into Clearing.

 Your Personal ID or UCAS ID code is a 10-digit code that you receive when you first start your application and you can find it on your application form.

-UCAS Extra allows you to apply to more than your five original Higher Education courses.
+UCAS Extra allows you to apply to more courses choices if you have no offers, or have declined all your offers.
 The service is free and applicable as long as you applied through UCAS and you are not waiting for a decision on any of your original five applications or holding any offers.

 UCAS receives your results directly and will update UCAS Hub accordingly - typically around 8am.